(formerly the Johns Hopkins Women's Mood Disorders Center)

 - to provide advanced training to providers in reproductive psychiatry (Learn more about the Reproductive Psychiatry Fellowship Program)

-What services are offered at the The Johns Hopkins Center for Women's Reproductive Mental Heath?
+What services are offered at the Johns Hopkins Reproductive Mental Health Center ?

-for women with psychiatric diagnoses or symptoms who wish to conceive and desire help managing their symptoms and/or medications in preparation for pregnancy.
-This may include women undergoing infertility treatment.
+for people with psychiatric diagnoses or symptoms who wish to conceive and desire help managing their symptoms and/or medications in preparation for pregnancy.
+This may include people undergoing infertility treatment.

-for women with psychiatric symptoms occurring during pregnancy or the postpartum.
+for people with psychiatric symptoms occurring during pregnancy or the postpartum.

 Menstrual Cycle-Related Symptom Evaluation

-for women with menstrual cycle-related mood and anxiety symptoms.
+for people with menstrual cycle-related mood and anxiety symptoms.

-for women who are experiencing psychiatric symptoms during perimenopause (the period leading up to and around menopause).
+for people who are experiencing psychiatric symptoms during perimenopause (the period leading up to and around menopause).

 Clinic Evaluation Staff